Blam-Network/Blam-Title-Storage/readme.md

 > **NOTE**: More unreleased versions exist from around this time.

 ### Delta
-Configuration for various leaked in-developmnent builds between the Alpgha and Beta stasges.
+Configuration for various leaked in-developmnent builds between the Alpha and Beta stages.
 Includes:
 - 08172.07.03.08.2240.delta
 - 08117.07.03.07.1702.delta